Easter is my love story

 But all these attempts at love left me empty.

-Because I am flawed.
+Because I am human.

-And the people around me are flawed.
+And the people around me are human.

 And so I moved through life with this quiet, persistent ache: